MicrosoftDocs/ai-builder/ai-builder-docs/entity-extraction-train.md

 After you've published your model, you can use it in a Power Apps canvas app or in Power Automate.

 ## Edit your model

  You can create a new version of your published model by selecting **Edit model** on the model details page.
-You can create new entity types and modify existing entity types.
+You can create new entity types or modify existing entity types.

-### Related topic
+### See also

 [Feature availability by region](availability-region.md)